stevepop/ansible-laravel5/READMe.md

   - Execute vagrant up

 ### For Production
-- cd into your ansible directory
+Chnage into your ansible directory

 Ensure all relevant production var files have been updated

 Execute ansible-playbook -i inventories/prod playbook_prod.yml

 This project is still a work-in-progress so their may be a few issues.
 Feel free to contribute changes to this repository by forking a branch and creating a pull request.